GAM-team/GAM/docs/Chrome-Policies.md

 chrome.devices.managedguest.Homepage: Homepage.
   homepageIsNewTabPage: TYPE_ENUM
-    UNSET: Allow user to configure.
+    UNSET: Allow the user to decide.
     FALSE: Homepage is always the URL set in 'homepageLocation'.
     TRUE: Homepage is always the new tab page.
   homepageLocation: TYPE_STRING